Translate

 The Train Window

-He was staring out of the train window, his expression distant, as though his thoughts were somewhere far beyond the platform.
+He was staring out of the train window, his expression distant, as though his thoughts were somewhere far beyond the station’s railway tracks.
 He looked older, but not by much.
 The familiar furrow between his brows remained—the same small crease that appeared when he was thinking too hard, the one she used to smooth away with her fingertips.

-Emily’s fingers twitched against her coffee cup, her mind racing through the possibilities.
+Emily’s fingers twitched against her paper coffee cup, her mind racing through the possibilities.
 Should she get up?
-Tap on the window?
 Wave?
 Call his name?

 But she didn’t move.
 Instead, she watched him the way she used to, quietly, observing him in the way only someone who once loved him could.
-Her eyes traced the familiar lines of his face, the shape of his jaw, the way his lips parted slightly as though he were about to speak but never did.
+Her eyes traced the familiar lines of his face, the shape of his jaw, the way his lips parted slightly as though he were about to speak.

 But not this life.

-And so she let him become a memory again, left behind on a platform in a city she would soon pass through and forget.
+She let him become a memory again, left behind on a station in a city she would soon pass through and forget.

 No comments: